Yes, you heard right. Joy.

 I kept myself busy following the next breadcrumb, and the entire process felt so joyful.
 Yep, there’s that word again.
 Joy.
 I didn’t know that each of these skills — developing an innate understanding of my camera, shooting underwater, filmmaking, digital fine art printing, project-based fine art photography — were connected in some way.
 I just knew that each of them sparked a deep curiosity and gave me immeasurable joy.

 Unconsciously I was making a commitment to move towards the things that felt good and further away from the things that didn’t.
 It was as simple as that.
-For me, the path fell within the realm of photography, but for someone it else it could be an entirely different medium — food, woodworking, gardening, writing, music, or sign painting (I have a dear friend who is completely in love with sign painting.
+For me, the path fell within the realm of photography, but for someone else it could be an entirely different medium — food, woodworking, gardening, writing, music, or sign painting (I have a dear friend who is completely in love with sign painting.
 Isn’t that cool?).
 I learned a few lessons along the way, and I’d like to share them with you now.

 First, spend as much time as possible doing something that gives you joy.
 Don’t attach too much meaning to any of it — don’t expect to get a new career or make a ton of money (but hey, don’t assume you won’t either).
 Cultivate space and time to play.
 Give yourself permission to get lost in the flow as often as possible.

 Second, stay open — really wide open — to possibilities that may come your way as a result of feeling good for extended periods of time.
 If new interests come into your sphere as a result, see where they lead you.
-This is the “following the breadcrumbs” phase and its rich with opportunity.
+This is the “following the breadcrumbs” phase and it is rich with opportunity.
 As you pursue those new avenues, you will find that some things will light you up and others don’t.
 Keep following the ones that feel really, really good.
 That feeling is the confirmation that you are on the right path.
 At times you may think that the various directions you are moving feel random, or seem dissonate.
 As long as you are in your joy, don’t get hung up on why.
 Our brain wants to over-analyze and over-process everything, but all the good stuff comes to us when we turn off our thinking brain and get busy having fun.

 Third, attach some discipline to the process but let’s not call it work, ok?
 Set goals that feel exciting or challenging and perhaps just a touch out of your reach.
 Think in terms of long stretches of time, like six months or a year.
 In my case, I made a year-long commitment to self-portraiture, 2-½ years of daily shooting, two years of studying under a printing mentor.
 You get the idea.
 By the time you reached the end of the goal, you will be amazed at how different the landscape looks.
 You will have made new connections, discovered entirely new pathways, or gotten clarity on what you do and don’t love.
 Completing this stage often leads you to new goals for the next year.
 Repeat, repeat, repeat.